pavan-kumar-s/tpp/README.md

 The results reported in the manuscript are based on gpt-4o-mini.
 For fairness, all LLMs above were evaluated using the same input and prompt format.

 From the table, it is evident that the choice of LLM significantly impacts answer generation performance with up to a 10% difference in F1-score across models.
 This reinforces the importance of selecting the appropriate LLM for downstream QA tasks.

-These results will be incorporated into the revised version of the paper to provide a more comprehensive evaluation of the impact of different LLMs on answer generation.
+**Action:** These results will be incorporated into the camera-ready version of the paper in the Appendix Section A.4 to provide a more comprehensive evaluation of the impact of different LLMs on answer generation.

 **Comments Suggestions And Typos-1:**
 D1: As a compound noun, the correct hyphenation for "work of art" should be "work-of-art" rather than "work_of_art".

 We thank the reviewer for pointing this out.

-We will correct the phrasing and use the appropriate hyphenated form "work-of-art" in the camera-ready version of the manuscript.
+**Action:** We will correct the phrasing and use the appropriate hyphenated form "work-of-art" in the camera-ready version of the manuscript.

 **Comments Suggestions And Typos-2:**
 D2: It is inappropriate to have both "Equation + numeral" and "Eq. + numeral" following "As shown in".
 It is preferable to unify the format.
 Additionally, the numerals in both cases are not enclosed in parentheses.

 We thank the reviewer for highlighting this inconsistency.

-We will revise the manuscript to ensure a consistent format throughout.
+**Action:** We will revise the manuscript to ensure a consistent format throughout.
 Specifically, we will standardize the usage to “Eq. (n)” and ensure that all equation references include the numeral enclosed in parentheses, as per standard conventions.